DoNotPetMe/Death-Day/README.md

 # DEATH DAY

-A 2D ragdoll physics sandbox in the spirit of *People Playground*, with its own
+A 2D ragdoll physics sandbox, with its own
 identity: you run **Testing Chamber 04** of a containment facility, and everything in it is expendable.
 Built entirely from scratch in vanilla JavaScript — including the physics engine. **Zero dependencies, no build step.**